Pipe velocity to LPM

 FAQ

-What does the pipe flow rate calculator calculate?
+What does the pipe flow rate calculator LPM do?

-Can I use the pipe flow rate calculator for gases and liquids?
+Can I use this for pipe flow for water and liquids?